 - L. A teacher who qualified for a certificate on the basis of non-academic preparation shall be entitled to contractual rights and privileges granted other teachers holding an equivalent certificate, however, such teacher may not be assigned to render instruction to students in an academic class or program. - M. For purposes of this Contract, the standard vocational certificate shall be equivalent to the certificate held by a teacher with a bachelor's degree; the advanced vocational certificate shall be equivalent to the master's degree. - N. The Board shall provide a record of in-service points earned for certificate extension to each teacher at least twice during each school year.
-A teacher may request inservice points for participation in training designed to enhance a teacher's competency.
+A teacher may request in-service points for participation in training designed to enhance a teacher's competency.
 If the training has not been previously approved, the teacher may submit a written request to the Office of Training and Development for approval.
-The record shall include approved in-service courses, and when feasible, in-service hours earned but not approved for credit. - O. Teachers shall be informed of ESOL requirements and shall be provided opportunities to earn mandated ESOL endorsement through in-service programs.
+The record shall include approved inservice courses, and when feasible, in-service hours earned but not approved for credit. - O. Teachers shall be informed of ESOL requirements and shall be provided opportunities to earn mandated ESOL endorsement through in-service programs.
 Teachers whose certificates expire in the current year shall be given placement priority.
 In-service opportunities shall be afforded at a variety of times and locations.
 The district will provide several options of training for teachers required to take the 60 hour training.
-In the event that these non-ESOL teachers are required to take training in excess of 60 hours, the parties agree to meet to impact bargain this matter. - P. New employees shall provide a health and physical fitness certificate on a form prescribed by the Board.
-The completed form must be submitted within 15 duty days following initial employment. - Q. No employee shall be required to work nights or weekends or to accept assignments for which supplements are paid, as set forth in Appendix B, as a condition of employment except as specified elsewhere in this Contract. - R. No teacher shall be required to supervise interns as a condition of employment. - S. A teacher shall not terminate his/her employment without first being released from his/her contract of employment with the Board. - T. The first ninety-seven (97) days of a teacher's initial contract are a probationary period.
-During the probationary period, the employee may be dismissed without cause or may resign from the contractual position without breach of contract as per Florida Statute 1012.33 (1)(b). - U. A PSC/CC teacher may be placed on performance probation for ninety (90) calendar days upon notice of unsatisfactory performance as per Florida Statute 1012.34 (d)(2)(a).
+In the event that these non-ESOL teachers are required to take training in excess of 60 hours, the parties agree to meet to impact bargain this matter. - P. No employee shall be required to work nights or weekends or to accept assignments for which supplements are paid, as set forth in Appendix B, as a condition of employment except as specified elsewhere in this Contract. - Q. No teacher shall be required to supervise interns as a condition of employment. - R. A teacher shall not terminate his/her employment without first being released from his/her contract of employment with the Board. - S. The first ninety-seven (97) days of a teacher's initial contract are a probationary period.
+During the probationary period, the employee may be dismissed without cause or may resign from the contractual position without breach of contract as per Florida Statute 1012.33 (1)(b). - T. A PSC/CC teacher may be placed on performance probation for ninety (90) calendar days upon notice of unsatisfactory performance as per Florida Statute 1012.34 (d)(2)(a).

+ARTICLE IX

-ARTICLE IX ASSIGNMENT AND TRANSFERS
+ASSIGNMENT AND TRANSFERS